Bouchra: Release

 Bouchra was also screened at the Chicago International Film Festival on 16 October, and at Montreal's Cinemania in early November.
 Its European showings resumed on 10 October at the Bordeaux International Independent Film Festival (FIFIB).
-During its tenure in France, it would also play at La Roche-sur-Yon shortly afterward, with Chéries-Chéris to follow in mid-November.
+During its tenure in France, it would also play at La Roche-sur-Yon shortly afterward, along with Chéries-Chéris and Entrevues Belfort in mid-November.
 The film returned to Italy as part of the Panorama Italia (Premio del Pubblico) lineup in Rome's Alice nella città on 19 October, and at Florence's Schermo dell'arte on 15 November.
-During its first anniversary of release, it was an Alquimias selection at Valladolid's Seminci in Spain on 29 October, and appeared in Thessaloniki's "Plot Twist: Beyond the Sixth Sense" program in Greece two days afterward.
+By the time of its first anniversary, it was an Alquimias selection at Valladolid's Seminci in Spain on 29 October, and appeared in Thessaloniki's "Plot Twist: Beyond the Sixth Sense" program in Greece two days afterward.
+In Belgium, the 25th edition of Brussels' CinemaMed hosted it in late November as part of its "RêVolution" lineup.
+Through its 1 December showing, Bouchra became one of the first three Italian selections at the Singapore International Film Festival (alongside La grazia and Waking Hours).
+It also appeared at the Glasgow Film Festival on 26–27 February 2026.

 At Toronto, Bennani pointed out the increasing challenges of submitting animated films into festivals, (Note: Mohan 2025: "Coming from the art world, that must be a frustrating realization for Bennani.") and expressed hope that viewers in her native Morocco would get a chance to see Bouchra.
-The following month, J Don Birnam of Next Best Picture speculated on its chances at a Best Animated Feature Oscar nomination.
-"Its festival-circuit intimacy and avant-garde sensibility," he said, "make it more of a critical darling than a mainstream contender."
-At the end of his review, Louis Skye of FlickSided advocated for an official public release.
+In December 2025, arthouse company Film Movement secured U.S. distribution rights; a theatrical run in that market began on 26 June 2026 at New York City's Metrograph.
+This came after various outlets advocated a public launch (FlickSided, Les Inrockuptibles and Cahiers du Cinéma) and speculated on its chances at a Best Animated Feature Oscar nomination.
+(Note: Birnam 2025: "Its festival-circuit intimacy and avant-garde sensibility make it more of a critical darling than a mainstream contender.")
+By February 2026, Norte Distribution secured the rights for a 3 June release in France.